eX-Mech/pymech/docs/index.rst

 | Installation |   ``pip install pymech``     |
 +--------------+------------------------------+

-Pymech can be used for reading, editing and writing *Nek5000* and *Simson* output files.
+Pymech can be used for reading, editing and writing Nek5000_ and SIMSON_ output files.

-The data structure is defined by the ``exadata`` class, found in :ref:`exadata`.
+The data structure is defined by the :py:class:`pymech.exadata.exadata` class, found in :ref:`exadata`.
-The functions for manipulating *Nek5000* files are in :ref:`neksuite`, while the functions for *Simson* are, of course, in :ref:`simsonsuite`.
+The functions for manipulating Nek5000_ files are in :ref:`neksuite`, while the functions for SIMSON_ are, of course, in :ref:`simsonsuite`.

 -------------------------------------------------------------------------------